Your First Crochet Project Should Be a Single Crochet Scarf (Free Patterns!)

 If you can’t commit to a scarf, a dishcloth is a decent alternative.
 But I can’t recommend a scarf enough.
 The time you invest will pay off for the rest of your crochet life.
 You can give it away or keep it forever, reflecting back on your first piece.

 But this is all part of the learning process.
-You can also see that I did learn from that mistake—I counted my stitches on the other blue end, and the edge is much cleaner.
+You can see I did learn from that mistake—I counted my stitches on the other blue end, and the edge is much straighter.
+This is why I suggest all my students do the same.
+It’s guaranteed to set them up for crochet success.

 A Beginner-Friendly Single Crochet Scarf Pattern